Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 # Created by ***kyleraykbs, Nanoman2525, vista, Bumpy, & Wolƒe Strider Shoσter***
 **Big thanks to our team members: ***cabiste, sear, & Jeffrey*****

-<u>**Note: This mod is completely server-side.
+**Note: This mod is completely server-side.
 Only the host needs to run Portal 2 with the mod installed.
-People who join the host should run stock Portal 2.**</u>
+People who join the host should run stock Portal 2.**

 ***Version 2.0***
 ```